-A student is considered tardy to all classes if he/she is not in class when the tardy bell rings.
-Students who arrive to school after 8:25 am must sign in at the attendance office.
-The tardy policy is as follows for students without a doctor or dentist excuse:
+A student is considered tardy to all classes and advisement if he/she is not present when the tardy bell rings.
+Students arriving at school after 8:25 AM must sign in at the attendance office and are considered "Tardy to School."
+The Tardy to School Policy is as follows for unexcused tardies per semester: